BADDI stands for Breast Cancer, Artificial Intelligence, Digital Breast Tomosynthesis, Digital Mammography and Interval Cancer.

 The goal is to allow a machine learning system to interpret screening mammograms from To-Be 1 and To-Be 2 to examine the sensitivity and specificity of the system.
 We want to explore whether 1) the machine learning system detects the same screen-detected breast cancers as the radiologists, and 2) whether the machine-learning system is able to detect the interval cancers from To-Be 1, and the screen-detected breast cancers from To-Be 2 on the screening mammograms from To-Be 1.
 The results will be compared for tomosynthesis and digital mammography.

-Status: As of April 2021, we are retrieving image data from women who were screened with digital mammography.
-Next, the machine learning system will analyze these mammograms.
-The system is currently unable to analyze tomosynthesis images, but we expect to solve this during 2021.
+Status: As of December 2021, we have retrieved image data from women who were screened with digital mammography, and the machine learning system is now analyzing these mammograms.
+The system is currently unable to analyze tomosynthesis images, but we expect to solve this during 2022.

 Study 2: Use of machine learning to investigate whether the number of "missed" breast cancers can be reduced.